opencord/docs/profiles/intro.md

-# Bringing Up CORD
+# Profile Reference

-CORD is a general-purpose platform that is able to run one or more profiles, each of which includes some access technology (e.g., OLT, RAN) and some collection of services (called a service graph or service mesh).
+CORD is a general-purpose platform that is able to run one or more *profiles*, each of which includes some access technology (e.g., OLT, RAN) and some collection of services (called a service graph or service mesh).